 A man of noble birth gave up his easy life to become a disciple of the Buddha and was completely dedicated to dharma.
 One day during an alms round he met a beautiful woman and fell in love at first sight.
 Overcome by passion, he became so depressed he stopped cutting his hair and nails and cleaning his robes, became thin and weak with yellow skin and veins sticking out of his body, and no longer took joy in his life of solitude.

 The Bodhisatta’s father, mother, and wife were earlier births of the Buddha’s father, birth mother, and wife.
-His younger brother was Ananda, one of the Buddha’s top disciples; the hunchbacked servant was Khujjuttara, one of the Buddha’s top female disciples; and his attendants were the Buddha’s present followers.
+His younger brother was Ananda, one of the Buddha’s top disciples; the hunchbacked servant was Khujjuttara, one of the Buddha’s top female lay supporters; and his attendants were the Buddha’s present followers.